What is the Honors Program?

 - dedicate themselves in leadership and service

-The Program enrolls about 30 students per year and is highly selective: applicants are usually in the top 10% of their graduating class, score highly on standardized tests, and consistently demonstrate outstanding achievements in academics, leadership and service.
+The Program enrolls about 30 students per year and is highly selective: applicants are usually in the top 5-10% of their graduating class, score highly on standardized tests, and demonstrate outstanding achievement in academics, leadership and service.

-Applicants must have a first semester GPA of at least 3.5 and demonstrate outstanding achievements in academics, leadership and service.
+Applicants must have a GPA of at least 3.7 and demonstrate outstanding achievements in academics, leadership and service while at Clarkson.

-For all students, admission to the Honors Program requires an application form, a writing sample and a resume.
+For all students, admission to the Honors Program requires an application form, an essay and a resume.
 Applications will be reviewed and a select group of candidates will be offered an interview.
-Learn more about program eligibility and our four-year curriculum, including an original Honors thesis.

 There are several different ways to apply to the Honors Program depending upon your current status:

 First Year students (students not already at Clarkson)